Click on the Frequently Asked Question below to see the corresponding answers.

 Does the CPA host an annual convention?

 Yes, the CPA hosts an annual convention every June in varying locations across Canada.
-This year's convention is being held in Quebec City, June 13-15, 2013.
-View CPA's Convention page for information on submitting to and attending CPA's Convention or click the sidebar on the right for Frequently Asked Questions about the Convention.
+View CPA’s Convention page for information on submitting to and attending CPA’s Convention or click the sidebar on the right for Frequently Asked Questions about the Convention.

 What does CPA do to support the practice of psychology?